tsbreuer/osu-auto-host/README.md

 ## Adding beatmaps

-When you're adding a beatmap, the link should look something like this: `https://osu.ppy.sh/b/665240` of just `osu.ppy.sh/b/665240`.
-Notice the `/b/` - it denotes that this link point to a specific difficulty in a beatmap set.
-If the link has `/s/` - it points to a beatmap set and therefore is too ambigious and invalid.
-If you want to get the valid link, on the beatmap set page, click on one of the **difficulty tabs**.
+When you're adding a beatmap, the link should look something like this: `https://osu.ppy.sh/b/665240` or simply `osu.ppy.sh/b/665240`.
+Notice the `/b/` - it denotes that this link points to a specific difficulty in a beatmap set.
+If the link has `/s/` - it points to an entire beatmap set, rendering it invalid.
+If you want to get the valid link, you'll need to make sure that a difficulty is selected, don't be afraid to click it again to double check.
+You'll notice in the URL box that the numbers will change along with the letter.

 When adding a DT beatmap, the bot will calculate the new star rating of the song after adding DT to it.

 Players can only add a single beatmap at once at the queue (Ignoring current song to be played) to enforce host rotation.

 ## Beatmap queue
-To setup a beatmap queue, you will need to create `beatmaps` folder next to the executable file.
+To setup a beatmap queue, you will need to create a `beatmaps` folder next to the executable file.
 This folder should contain various `.osu` files of beatmaps to play.
 If folder is empty, bot will stay without any beatmap loaded until someone loads one.

 ## Beatmap criteria
 This is the current criteria for using the !add command.
-This will be configurable later, but for now it's hardcoded to:
+Some settings will be configurable, but for now, the map needs to:
-* The map must be for osu! standard gamemode.
+* Be for osu! standard gamemode.
-* The map's star difficulty must be between 4 and 6 stars.
+* Have a star difficulty between 4 and 6.
 (Changeable)
-* The map must be either ranked, qualified or pending.
+* Be ranked, qualified or pending.
 (Changeable)
-* The map can not be longer that 6 minutes.
+* Be less then 6 minutes long.
-* The map can not be a repeat of the last 30 songs.
+* Not be a repeat of the last 30 songs played.

 ## Compiling
 First of all, you will need some dependencies.
 Most of the dependency management is done with Maven.
-There are three libraries that you will need to reference manually. **Note they're originally done by ekgame, but since i've done some personal modifications, i've uploaded them under my repositories.
+There are three libraries that you will need to reference manually. **Note they're originally done by ekgame, but since I've done some personal modifications, I've uploaded them under my repositories.
 Make sure to show him some love.
 Their URLs are literally the same as ekgame, just replace my username with his and you will get the pointer to his work.**
 * [Bancho API](https://github.com/tsbreuer/bancho-api) - the commons API used for packet parsing.
 * [Bancho Client](https://github.com/tsbreuer/bancho-client) - the framework for Bancho client.
 * [Beatmap Analyzer](https://github.com/tsbreuer/beatmap-analyzer) - The analyzer tool for beatmaps.